kontogiorgos/enterface17/README.md

 # enterface17
-Main repository for Warewolf in Enterface 17 in Porto.
+Main repository for Werewolf in Enterface 17 in Porto.